 - In a pharmacy labeled container - Accompanied by a completed permission for medication form, including the signed release of information that allows the nurse to contact the physician if there is a question about the prescription. - Sample medications that do not have a pharmacy label will be given only when accompanied by written doctor's orders and the required parent permission form.
-(Permission for Prescription Medication and Authorization for Non-Prescription Medication forms can be picked up at the school.)
+(Permission for Prescription Medication and Authorization for Non-Prescription Medication forms can be picked up at the school or found at www.usd497.org/HealthServices.)

-Health: Self-administration of Medications
+Health: Self-Administration of Medications